risd-creative-programming/s14-creative-programming-projects/readme.md

     * Code Organization
     * Common Errors
     * Debugging Strategies
+    * __Homework (DUE March 17):__
+        * Prepare for the midterm on march 31.
+You will have 15 minutes for presentation and feedback.
+You decide the format for your review and lead us through it.
+Think about what you hope to get out of the review and how you will elicit this feedback.
+Have in mind a few questions that you hope to find answers to.
+Make sure you have explicitly decided on the format before class, don't just wing it!
+After the reviews we will have a meta-discussion about the different types of crits we tried, how they worked, which feedback was helpful, next steps, etc.
+        * **Project blog post**

 ####Week 6 - Mar 31: Midterm Critique & Workshop 3 (On Critiquing)